Enid Lyons: Later life and legacy

 In retirement, Dame Enid's health recovered.
 She was a newspaper columnist (1951–54), a commissioner of the Australian Broadcasting Corporation (1951–62), and remained active in public life promoting family and women's issues.
 She published three volumes of memoirs, which embarrassed the Liberal Party by reviving her complaints about Menzies' 1939 behaviour towards her husband.

 Lyons was made a Dame of the Order of Australia (AD) on Australia Day 1980, the second woman to receive this honour after Alexandra Hasluck.
 She was the first Australian woman to receive damehoods in different orders.
 Lyons died at Ulverstone on 2 September 1981, aged 84.
 She was accorded a state funeral in Devonport before being buried next to her husband at Mersey Vale Memorial Park.
+She was posthumously inducted onto the Victorian Honour Roll of Women in 2001.

 Legacy

 Jo Gullett in his autobiography discussed his fellow members of parliament and concluded that, "with hindsight, perhaps the wisest and most far-sighted of them all was a woman, Dame Enid Lyons."

 An informal political faction of the Liberal/National opposition parties called the Lyons Forum was formed in 1992.
 The group's name alluded to Lyons' maiden speech to the House of Representatives.
 The faction was considered to be defunct in 2004.

+In 1943 to commemorate Lyons' entering of parliament, artist Justine Kong Sing painted a miniature portrait of Lyons that is held in the collection of the National Portrait Gallery of Australia.

 In March 2023, a dual bronze sculpture of Lyons and Dame Dorothy Tangney was placed in the gardens of Old Parliament House, Canberra.
 The statues, sculpted by Lis Johnson, were inspired by an iconic photograph of the pair entering the building on their first day of parliament in September 1943.
+Lyons' granddaughter, former Director of the Australian Workplace Gender Equality Agency Libby Lyons, described the unveiling as a "wonderful, thrilling moment".